krother/training_and_teaching_methods/planning/how_to_teach.md

 * knowledge capacitor
 * Prototypes (examples that weave a thread through one or more lessons)
 * inductive (concepts -> details -> examples) vs. deductive (example -> detail -> concepts) teaching

+## Do's and don'ts

+### The 10 biggest do's for teachers

+* Enjoy teaching
+* Say hello
+* Have a plan
+* Convey a structure
+* Be ready to scrap the plan
+* Dress aproppriately
+* Ask students for their expectations
+* If a student comes to you, they always have a serious issue
+* Leave no one behind.
+People will pull each other through
+* You don't know everything

+### The 10 biggest don'ts for teachers

+* don't get personal, ever
+* don't use provocative or toxic phrases
+* don't use discriminative or pejorative language
+* don't say *"maybe", "just", "one could" etc.*
+* don't talk for more than 20 minutes
+* don't criticise participants's contributions
+* don't make anyone lose face in the class, ever
+* don't discuss teaching methods during the course
+* don't insist on anyone to say something
+* don't skip repeating